 These projects are contributing towards the government's plan to level up communities across the country, creating vibrant new places for people to live and work, boosting local economies, and delivering new homes and jobs.

 In April 2021 applications for Brownfield Land Release Fund opened.
+Funding is now closed.

 In 2018 the Land Release Fund awarded £45 million capital funding to over 70 council-led projects to combat barriers which would otherwise make land unusable for development.